mattsta/signal-backup/README.md

 This is converted to HTML at the end so it can be opened with any web browser.
 The stylesheet `.css` is still very basic but I'll get to it sooner or later.

 ## Installation
-There are issues with `sqlcipher`, and I haven't yet heard of anyone successfully using the original method (pipe up if you have!) so I'm going straight to the "advanced" method, which is more likely to work.
-Note that this will manually decrypt the database to a `db-decrypted.sqlite` file and use that to create the export (the decrypted database is deleted afterwards).

 First clone and install requirements (preferably into a virtualenv):
 ```
 git clone https://github.com/carderne/signal-export.git